 For information on how to get back a license that has been suspended or revoked in New York, contact one of the DMV Offices located throughout the state.

-You can get disabled plates by filing an application with the NY DMV and paying $25.
-Procedures for getting obtaining parking permits differ slightly throughout the state.
-For detailed information, see New York's page on "Parking for people with disabilities."
+Procedures for securing disability plates and parking placards differ slightly throughout the state.
+For detailed information, see "Parking for people with disabilities."

 The DMV website has a wealth of information for New York drivers, including links to forms and a subscription service for electronic reminders about license and registration renewals.
 Of special interest is the Older Driver page, which includes advice on staying mobile and safe along with links to resources for older drivers and their families.